English: Special A

 Last game is really similar to Special A. In both manga's the guy and the girl are fighting for the first place in everything.
 The guy in last game is just like the guy in special A are very wealthy guys who are looking good, and a lot of girls fangirling over them.

 The rivary in both manga's are very similar.

 Also in both manga's the girls are very dense and poor, they don't quite get the feelings the male leads have for them, and they aren't fast to find out.

 Overal I really am loving both of them so much, So if you liked you, definitely check the other one too and don't be disappointed!

 The main guys are both rich, good in academics and sports, and good-looking(also blonde but Kei's is brownish).. while the girl is poor, good in academic and sports, has black hair AND dense.
 The main lead guys are in love with the main lead girl and they try to make them notice it ... however., the girl is too dense to realize it.

-Both have a rivalry between the main couple that started in their childhood, except the guy (Kei) in Special A is the one who's always no.1 while the girl's (Hikari) no.2.
-When they grew, both the no.2 of both mangas decided to go to the same school as their rival and thus continues their rivalry and finding their way into love with a few twists.
+Both have a rivalry between the main couple that started in their childhood, except the guy (Kei) in Special A is the one who's always no.1 while the girl's (Hikari) no.2, vice versa for Last Game.
+When they grew, both the no.2s of both manga decided to go to the same school as their rival to defeat the no.1s and thus continues their rivalry and finding their way into love with a few twists.